Phlebectomy Recovery: A Week-by-Week Guide

 Phlebectomy is the go-to treatment for large, bulging varicose veins that sit close to the skin's surface.
 These are the veins you can often see and feel.
 It’s important to understand that these visible veins are often a symptom of a deeper issue called chronic venous insufficiency.
 This is a common vein condition where the valves in your leg veins don’t work properly, causing blood to pool and veins to swell.
 By removing the varicose veins, phlebectomy not only improves the appearance of your legs but also alleviates symptoms like pain, cramping, and swelling associated with this underlying condition, contributing to your long-term vascular health.

-What Does Phlebectomy Recovery Feel Like?
+Phlebectomy Recovery Pain: What Does It Really Feel Like?

 Thinking about any medical procedure can bring up questions about recovery, especially when it comes to comfort.
 It’s completely normal to wonder what you’ll feel like afterward.
 The good news is that a phlebectomy is a minimally invasive procedure, and the recovery is much smoother and faster than people often expect.
 Understanding what the healing process actually feels like can help you feel more prepared and confident.
 Instead of intense pain, most people experience mild, manageable sensations that fade quickly.
 Our team is here to support you through every step, ensuring your recovery is as comfortable as possible.

-Discomfort Right After Your Procedure
+What to Expect Immediately After Your Procedure

 During your phlebectomy, we use a local anesthetic to numb the treatment area, so you won’t feel discomfort during the procedure itself.
 As the anesthetic wears off over the next few hours, you can expect to feel some mild tenderness, tightness, or a dull ache where the veins were treated.
 Most of our patients describe this as very manageable and are up and walking around shortly after their appointment.
 We actually encourage light walking right away, as it helps with circulation and promotes healing.
 You’ll be able to go home the same day and get back to your routine with just a few modifications.